Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Hawaii Stats and Trends

-- Hawaii has played eight games, with three wins against the spread.
+- In Hawaii's eight games this year, it has three wins against the spread.

-- The Rainbow Warriors have covered the spread twice this season when underdogs by 5.5 points or more (in five chances).
+- The Rainbow Warriors have been underdogs by 5.5 points or more five times this year and have covered the spread twice.

-- Hawaii's games this season have gone over the point total two times in seven opportunities (28.6%).
+- Hawaii's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.